gramineproject/gramine/Documentation/devel/features.md

 - The lock requests cannot be interrupted (`EINTR`).
 - The locks work only on regular files (no pipes, sockets etc.).

+Similarly to Linux, BSD (flock) locks ignore deprecated `LOCK_{MAND,READ,WRITE,RW}` operations.

+BSD (flock) locks are currently experimental and are *disabled* by default.
+To enable them, use ``sys.experimental__enable_flock`` manifest option.
+There is at least one problem with BSD locks
-There is one more caveat for BSD (flock) locks: BSD locks are released when the last reference (file descriptor, or FD) to the underlying opened file is closed, including when a process with the opened file terminates.
+currently: they are supposed to be released when the last reference (file descriptor, or FD) to the underlying opened file is closed, including when a process with the opened file terminates.
 Unfortunately, Gramine lacks system-wide tracking of opened files' FDs.
-This leads to the following corner case: the parent process opens a file, spawns a child (which inherits the opened file) and then the parent terminates.
-Here, the parent process doesn't know whether the child closed the file's FD or continues to use it; in the latter case, releasing the file lock on parent termination would be incorrect.
-Gramine currently errs on the side of caution and does *not* release a file lock if the process has children; this may leak resources or deadlock but doesn't introduce unsafe behavior.

-Similarly to Linux, BSD (flock) locks ignore deprecated `LOCK_{MAND,READ,WRITE,RW}` operations.
+This may lead to premature releases of flock locks in some situations.

 <details><summary>Related system calls</summary>